ou-astrophysics/Faster-R-CNN-for-Galaxy-Zoo-Clump-Scout/Faster-RCNN-GZ2-Clump catalogue/README.md

 # Clump catalogue
 Faster-R-CNN clump detections using Zoobot as the feature extraction backbone on the full set of Galaxy Zoo 2 galaxies observed by SDSS.

 The csv-file `FRCNN_Zoobot_SDSS_GZ2_detections.csv.zip` has the following columns and contains all clumps with an estimated clump/galaxy u-band flux ratio of >3%.
+Alternatively, the file `FRCNN_Zoobot_SDSS_GZ2_detections_parquet.gzip` contains the same data but stored as a parquet-file.

 | Column name | Description |
 | ----------- | ----------- |